aipixel/GaussianAvatar/README.md

 </div>

 ## :mega: Updates
-[4/3/2024] The pretrained models for the other three people from People Snapshot are released.
+[4/3/2024] The pretrained models for the other three people from People Snapshot are released on OneDrive.

 [7/2/2024] The scripts for your own video are released.